oracle-livelabs/em-omc/mysql/oci-oraca-mysql/e-lab-four-app-monitoring/enbale_om_services.md

      ![Oracle Cloud console, Enable Logging Analytics](images/4-1-24-okela.png " ")
     * Click on metrics of interest to analyze together (Maximum of 3 metrics are allowed to analyze together).
 Lets select the metric **Memory Used**
      ![Oracle Cloud console, Enable Logging Analytics](images/4-1-25-okela.png " ")
     * Click again on **Metrics to analyze** and select the metric **Total API server requests**.
-Now all the metrics can be analyzed together to understand workload patterns or for the effective troubleshooting.
+Now all the three metrics can be analyzed together to understand workload patterns or for the effective troubleshooting.
      ![Oracle Cloud console, Enable Logging Analytics](images/4-1-26-okela.png " ")

 >Note: OCI Logging Analytics provides one-click end-to-end Kubernetes monitoring solution for the underlying infrastructure, Kubernetes platform and cloud native applications.